Protection of Minors

 - For external entities and Registered Student Organizations: Protection of Minors Event Short Form

 The submitter of any event will need the NetID of the department head or authorized reviewer.
 Once the department head or authorized reviewer has reviewed the event, they can submit the event directly to the Division of Public Safety compliance coordinator.
 For the events sponsored or hosted by a university department, the compliance coordinator will verify that the department has plans to comply with the policy.
 The executive director of public safety will give final approval.
-This approval process may take up to three business days.

 If you have any difficulty entering an event or want to check on the status of an event, you may contact the compliance coordinator.